 6. Will SSL protect my site from hackers?

 Websites with encrypted data can be attacked as often as those without encryption.
 SSL certificates don’t protect sites from being hacked; they prevent data from being intercepted, such as through a phishing attack.
-You may click on the link to a cloned website which can persuade to fill in forms with sensitive information such as login information and passwords, mobile phone numbers, addresses, and financial information.
+You may click on the link to a cloned website which can persuade you to fill in forms with sensitive information such as login information and passwords, mobile phone numbers, addresses, and financial information.

 A certificate authority (CA) can issue an SSL certificate.
 You can buy one from a company you trust, including the host where you registered the domain.
 It is possible to get a free certificate as well.
 For example, a certificate from Let’s Encrypt is trusted in most browsers.

 Both free and paid certificates have the same encryption level but vary in the kind of technical support.
-Having necessary skills, you can install SSL on your own.
+Having the necessary skills, you can install SSL on your own.
 A commercial CA will implement SSL for you.

 There are three main stages of buying and installing SSL.
 First, you need to generate a CSR (certificate signing request).
-CSR is a message you send to a certificate entity to validate the information for issuing SSL in order to purchase it.
+CSR is a message you send to a certificate entity to validate the information for issuing SSL to purchase it.
 Second, after submitting CSR, you verify the domain by clicking on the link in the email, and the CA creates your certificate.
 Finally, you can install an issued certificate and update your site to use HTTPS.

 Several hosts automated the process of SSL installation.
 For example, WP Engine offers different options to protect a site.
-You can install a free certificate from Let’s Encrypt, or paid domain-validated RapidSSL one, or a certificate you already have or want to buy from third parties.
+You can install a free certificate from Let’s Encrypt or paid domain-validated RapidSSL one, or a certificate you already have or want to buy from third parties.
 By the way, the certificate issued by your host will renew automatically after expiration.